 Pursuant to federal law, the aggregate amount of loans that Cullman Savings Bank is permitted to make to any one borrower or a group of related borrowers is generally limited to 15% of Cullman Savings Bank's unimpaired capital and surplus (25% if the amount in excess of 15% is secured by "readily marketable collateral" or 30% for certain residential development loans).
-At December 31, 2022, based on the 15% limitation, Cullman Savings Bank's loans-to-one-borrower limit was approximately \$10.7 million.
-At December 31, 2022, our largest loan relationship with one borrower was \$8.2 million, which consists of 11 loans, the largest being \$5.0 million secured by a warehouse.
-All of the underlying loans were performing in accordance with its contractual terms on that date.
+At December 31, 2023, based on the 15% limitation, Cullman Savings Bank's loans-to-one-borrower limit was approximately \$11.4 million.
+At December 31, 2023, our largest loan relationship with one borrower was \$7.5 million, which consists of two loans, the largest being \$7.2 million secured by a self-storage facility.
+All of the underlying loans were performing in accordance with their contractual terms on that date.